amulya/teambuilder/README.md

 # teambuilder
-Team building webapp for hackathons using Flask + mySQL
+Team building webapp for hackathons using Python, Flask + mySQL